-⌛Dollar-cost average orders
+โDollar-cost average orders

+Also known as TWAMM.
 Place orders that execute over time to enter and exit positions more efficiently or even programmatically

 Orders on both sides of a DCA-enabled pool are netted against each other, and the difference is swapped on the pool to compute the resulting price for the orders.

 Ekubo's TWAMM implementation is integrated into the core protocol via Extensions.
-There are two new features in the user interface:
+There are two features in the user interface:

 DCA-enabled pools: liquidity pools that use the TWAMM extension